ofabricio/calm/README.md

 ## Debug

-Debug is an util that prints debug info to the stdout.
+Debug prints debug info to the stdout.

 ```go
 c := New("Hi")